syuzannaharutyunyan7/face-to-passport-matching/README.md

-Of course.
-Here is the complete version formatted properly as GitHub Markdown.
-You can copy everything inside the block directly into README.md.
-Writing

 Face ID Comparison
 A Java desktop application for comparing ID photos and selfies using image processing and grayscale histogram correlation.
 The application was created to make it easier to process a dataset of ID and selfie images, extract the relevant face regions, compare the resulting images, and review the results through a simple graphical interface.